FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 Create a markdown file named 'TDD-Workflow.md' in the root directory that:
 1. Explains the TDD workflow for Business Central
 2. Provides detailed instructions for using each script
-3. Includes examples for common scenarios
+3. Includes examples for common scenarios with exact command syntax
+4. Documents the app publishing workflow based on the provided skeleton code
-4. Explains how to customize the workflow for specific needs
+5. Explains how to customize the workflow for specific needs through the TDDConfig.psd1 file
+6. Includes troubleshooting information for common issues
+7. Documents the proper error handling practices used in the scripts
+8. Explains the use of structured Docker output formats for container operations
+9. Describes the specific pattern for Business Central container operations
-5. Includes troubleshooting information for common issues The documentation should be comprehensive but easy to follow.
+10. Includes information about the strongly-typed objects returned by each script The documentation should be comprehensive but easy to follow.
 ```